Teaching Videoconference Courses at SUNY Plattsburgh

 - Telephone - Use your SUNY Plattsburgh PBN or SUNY Plattsburgh at Queensbury access code.

-- Equipment at both locations: Fax machine and phone, Polycom system, VCR/DVD units, projectors, desktop computer, laptop connection
+- Equipment at both locations: Fax machine and phone, Polycom system in Sibley 416 and Cisco in AuSable 123, VCR/DVD units, projectors, desktop computer, laptop connection.

 Technical Asssistants - These support personnel mean that you should have no need to worry about technology.
-"Techs" will be in your room 30 minutes prior to class to power-up equipment and connect with the remote site 15 minutes prior to class.
+"Techs" will be in your room prior to class to power-up equipment and connect with the remote site.

 Moodle Course Management System - For help with specific questions, contact Instructional Technology at email@example.com.